AT&T Inc (T)

 Turnover ratios

-AT&T's activity ratios provide insights into how efficiently the company is managing its assets and liabilities in generating sales.
+AT&T Inc's activity ratios provide insights into how effectively the company is managing its assets and operations.
+Here is a detailed analysis based on the provided data:

 1. Inventory Turnover: